jkorb/logicalmethods.ai/content/textbook/logic-and-ai/index.md

 sense, _symbolic_.
-Importantly, one can tell why an expert system makes a certain prediction by looking at how the inference engine arrived at the conclusion, which inference patterns it used and which pieces of expert information it relied one.
+Importantly, one can tell why an expert system makes a certain prediction by looking at how the inference engine arrived at the conclusion, which inference patterns it used and which pieces of expert information it relied on.
 This is of utmost importance for what's known today as [**explainable AI**](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) or **XAI** for short.